rbms-bsc/DCRMR/_pages/Title/Note-on-title.md

 ## 1.29.36 Variations in title

-<a name="1.29.36.1">1.29.36.1</a> Make a note on titles borne by the manifestation other than the one chosen as the [Title proper](/DCRMR/title/Title-proper/) if considered important (see also [Variant title of manifestation, 1.25.3593.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3593.1)).
+<a name="1.29.36.1">1.29.36.1</a> Always make a note on titles borne by the manifestation other than the one chosen as the [Title proper](/DCRMR/title/Title-proper/) if considered important (see also [Variant title of manifestation, 1.25.3593.1](/DCRMR/title/Variant-title-of-manifestation/#1.25.3593.1)).

 >Example:
 ><CITE>Title on added title page: La naturaleza descubierta en su modo de ensenar las lenguas a los hombres</CITE>